Note: For the latest on the future of Chainflip and the next evolution of the Loki Project, read our project update.

 There are some situations where it would make more sense to simply hold assets outside of a pool, because liquidity providers can come out worse off if there are significant price changes that aren’t offset by trading fees.
 In order to encourage trading on liquidity pools, the liquidity pools will be seeded to make trading on them in the early days more attractive, which will also make liquidity provision more attractive.

-Blockswap’s real potential comes from its ability to provide direct cross-chain asset-to-asset swapping.
-Blockswap doesn’t rely on ‘wrapped’ ERC-20 tokens or other synthetic assets to achieve cross-chain swaps.
+Chainflip’s real potential comes from its ability to provide direct cross-chain asset-to-asset swapping.
+Chainflip doesn’t rely on ‘wrapped’ ERC-20 tokens or other synthetic assets to achieve cross-chain swaps.
 It doesn’t take 5 or more steps to swap assets.
 Users don’t need any special wallets or other software.
 All a user needs is a browser, an asset, and a wallet address for the asset they’re swapping into.

-So, how will Blockswap actually work?
+So, how will Chainflip actually work?
 Well, the system itself involves a few moving parts:

 - Vault Node(s)